jbloit/plantoids_music/README.md

 The subfolders in the [copyToRaspberryPi](copyToRaspberryPi) folder are to be copied to the raspberryPi, once the PiSound is installed.
 For moving files around between your computer and the pi, the easiest is probably through [FileZilla](https://www.raspberrypi.org/documentation/remote-access/ssh/sftp.md).

 ### clicks.sh
-This is a custom script that will launch a patch called *1.scd* when user clicks the button once, *2.scd* when user clicks the button twice etc.
+This is a custom script that will launch a patch called *1.scd* when user clicks the PiSound button once, *2.scd* when user clicks the button twice etc.
 Copy the script to ```/usr/local/pisound/scripts/pisound-btn/clicks.sh``` and be sure to grant executable permissions

 ```bash